plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Pagel, M. 1999.
 Inferring the historical patterns of biological evolution.
 Nature 401:877–884. (introduced the delta and lambda scaling factors used in comparative analyses)

-Pagel, M., and A. Meade.
+:hibiscus: Pagel, M., and A. Meade.
 2004.
 A phylogenetic mixture model for detecting pattern-heterogeneity in gene sequence or character-state data.
 Systematic Biology 53:571-581. (mixture of Q-matrices model)

 :hibiscus: Pagel, M., and A. Meade.
 2006.
 Bayesian anaysis of correlated evolution of discrete characters by reversible-jump Markov chain Monte Carlo.
 American Naturalist 167:808-825. (rjMCMC for discrete character correlation)

-Pagel, M., and A. Meade.
+:hibiscus: Pagel, M., and A. Meade.
 2008.
-Modelling heterotachy in phylogenetic inference by reversible-jump Markov chain Monte Carlo.
-Phil.
+[Modelling heterotachy in phylogenetic inference by reversible-jump Markov chain Monte Carlo.](https://doi.org/10.1098/rstb.2008.0178) Phil.
 Trans.
 R. Soc.
 B 363:3955-3964. (rjMCMC heterotachy model)

 :hibiscus: Paradis, E. 2006.
 Analysis of phylogenetics and evolution with R. Springer.
 ISBN: 0-387-32914-5.